 - Land is mapped and the impact of explosives is assessed.

 - Communities are aware and understand the threat of explosives.

 - Those who have already been injured by explosives are assisted to regain social and financial stability.

 Project actions have prioritised the most highly-impacted communities in governorates throughout the north, middle and south of Yemen.
-For the first three quarters of 2020:
+Since the start of the project in 2017:

-- Over 126,000 Yemenis directly benefitted from YEMAC activities; and more than 40,000 have participated in mine-risk education activities.
+- Over five million Yemenis directly benefitted from YEMAC activities; and more than a million have participated in mine-risk education activities.